|

 Here's what we're reading, recommending, and revisiting this week.

-Next Wednesday, we'll watch the season 1 finale, "The Spy Who Came in from the Cold."
+Next week, we'll continue with season 5, episode 3, "Jughead."
 We'll be back tomorrow with our weekly roundup. |

 Archives